-PHA adopted Small Area Fair Market Rents (SAFMR) beginning in FY 2019.
-In FY 2020, PHA will continue to explore and analyze MTW options to HUD's SAFMR regulations that will promote residential mobility among HCV participants and avoid negative impacts on current and future participants.
+PHA adopted Small Area Fair Market Rents (SAFMR) beginning in FY 2019 with revisions to the groupings of SAFMR zip codes in FY 2020.
+These revisions were necessary to avoid negative financial impacts to both tenants and owners.
+In FY 2021, PHA will continue to explore and analyze MTW options to HUD's SAFMR regulations that will promote residential mobility among HCV participants and avoid negative impacts on current and future participants.
 PHA may propose MTW modifications that address housing market conditions in Philadelphia in a future MTW Annual Plan.